 Depending on the results of the investigation and trials, your doctors will prescribe suitable treatment.
 Treatment measures include medications, antibiotics, and hormone replacement therapy.

 Periods are a natural part of a woman’s life.
 They are seen as a burden due to their inconvenience.
 Especially if menstrual problems occur.
 If you feel that you are having irregular periods or difficulties with your menstruation cycle talk to your doctor.
-It is very important that you are aware of your body.
+It is essential that you are aware of your body.
 Monitor your period if you still have a doubt and consult your physician immediately.